 How to fix it:

-: follow these steps making sure to run the install as sudo or re-compile from source (requires autoconf
+If you installed light: follow these steps making sure to run the install as sudo or re-compile from source (requires autoconf to be installed):

 Fast Brightness Controller